jacobsvante/Flask-Resize/docs/configuration.rst

     # Can be set if the S3 region has to be specified manually for some reason.
     RESIZE_S3_REGION = None

+    # If True then GenerateInProgress exceptions aren't swallowed.
+Default is
+    # to only raise these exceptions when Flask is configured in debug mode.
+    RESIZE_RAISE_ON_GENERATE_IN_PROGRESS = app.debug

 .. versionadded:: 0.4.0
    ``RESIZE_NOOP`` was added.